-- the party is an entity and if any of the following conditions applies: - the entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiaries is related to the others). - one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - the entity and the Group are joint ventures of the same third party. - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. - the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group (if the Group is itself such a plan) and the sponsoring employers are also related to the Group. - (vi) the entity is controlled or jointly controlled by a person identified in (a). - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the parent of the Group.
+- (a) the party is a person or a close member of that person's family and if that person: - i) has control or joint control of the Group; - (ii) has significant influence over the Group; or - (iii) is a member of the key management personnel of the Group or of a parent of the Group. - (b) the party is an entity and if any of the following conditions applies: - (i) the entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiaries is related to the others). - (ii) one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) the entity and the Group are joint ventures of the same third party. - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group (if the Group is itself such a plan) and the sponsoring employers are also related to the Group. - (vi) the entity is controlled or jointly controlled by a person identified in (a). - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the parent of the Group.